Entanglement transitions and quantum bifurcations under continuous long-range monitoring: Convergence of the numerical results

 \section{Convergence of the numerical results}

 All the results have been derived by fixing as integration step $\Delta t = 5 \times 10^{-3}$.
 This value has been chosen after a convergence check.

-The average entanglement entropy $S_{N/2}$, defined in Eq.~\eqref{Eq:S_inf}, is evaluated after averaging over a finite time $T$, which has been chosen a posteriori, after convergence is attained.
-In Fig.~\ref{Fig:ham_vs_t} we show the characteristic behavior of $_{N/2}$ in time for different system sizes (color scale) and $\alpha = 2$.
+{The entanglement entropy is defined in Eq.~\eqref{Eq:S}, we evaluate its average $S_{N/2}$ -- defined in Eq.~\eqref{Eq:S_inf} -- considering a finite averaging time $T$, which has been chosen so that convergence is attained.} In Fig.~\ref{Fig:ham_vs_t} we show the characteristic behavior of $_{N/2}$ in time for different system sizes (color scale) and $\alpha = 2$.
 From this figure it is clear that convergence is reached in reasonable times.

 The ensemble average is evaluated over $N_{\rm r} \geq 48$ trajectories.
 The inequality means that for small system sizes we can easily average over $N_r = O(10^2)$ trajectories, while for larger $N$ the numerical effort required for the simulations does not allow to go beyond $N_r = 48$.